-An Office Audit usually involves the following steps:
+An office audit typically involves the following steps:

-- We may request more information or receipts to clarify or support some items.
+- The department may request more information or receipts to clarify or support some items

 - An assessment notice explaining the amount due, showing the tax, interest and penalty (if any), or

-- A refund notice explaining the amount of tax and interest (if any) to be refunded
+- A refund notice explaining the amount of tax and interest (if any) to be refunded, or

 - No change

-A Field Audit usually involves the following steps:
+A field audit typically involves the following steps:

-- The audit begins when the department sends a letter, or makes a phone call, notifying the taxpayer that the taxpayer's tax returns have been selected for examination.
-The letter, or call also informs the taxpayer of the date and time of the first meeting with the auditor.
-If the audit contact was made via phone call, then a follow-up letter is sent to the taxpayer confirming the audit.
-At this meeting, the auditor will want to discuss the nature of the business or employment, the accounting or record keeping system used, and other related matters.
-If the records are assembled in a neat and orderly manner before this meeting, unclear items may be resolved with the least amount of time and effort.
+- The department sends a letter notifying you that your tax returns have been selected for examination.
+The letter requests you call the auditor to set the date and time of the initial meeting.
+At this meeting, the auditor will want to discuss the nature of the business, the accounting or record keeping system used, and other related matters.
+You may also receive a pre-audit questionnaire.

-- An auditor will perform a detailed examination of the tax returns and the taxpayer's books and records to determine if the correct amounts were reported on the tax returns.
-If possible, the audit will be conducted at the taxpayer's place of business.
+- An auditor will perform a detailed examination of the tax returns and your books and records to determine if the correct amounts were reported on the tax returns.
+If possible, the audit will be conducted at your place of business.
 In some instances the auditor will obtain information from third-party sources.

 - Upon completing the examination, the auditor may determine that adjustments should be made which result in an amount due or a refund.
-The auditor generally discusses the proposed audit report in a final conference and a complete copy of the proposed report is given to the taxpayer and/or the taxpayer's representative at that time.
-The taxpayer is then asked to sign the Notice of Proposed Audit Report form indicating either full or partial agreement or total disagreement with the proposed adjustments.
+The auditor discusses the proposed audit report in a final conference and a complete copy of the proposed report is given to you and/or your representative at that time.
+You are then asked to sign the Notice of Proposed Field Audit Report form indicating either full or partial agreement or total disagreement with the proposed adjustments.

-- The department will notify the taxpayer by mail of the results of the field audit.
-If there are adjustments, the taxpayer will receive an assessment or refund notice.
+- The department will notify you by mail of the results of the field audit.
+If there are adjustments, you will receive an assessment or refund notice.
 If there is no tax due and no refund, a letter will be sent explaining that there is no change in the tax liability.

 If you disagree, you may do one of the following: